moment/momentjs.com/docs/moment/00-use-it/04-require-js.md

 to your r.js config.

 __Note:__ To allow moment.js plugins to be loaded in requirejs environments, moment is created as a named module.
 Because of this, moment __must__ be loaded exactly as as `"moment"`, using `paths` to determine the directory.
 Requiring moment with a path like `"vendor\moment"` will return `undefined`.

+__Note:__ From version **2.9.0** moment exports itself as an anonymous module, so if you're using only the core (no locales / plugins), then you don't need config if you put it on a non-standard location.